arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - **Assassin's Creed Odyssey** - I've loved greek mythology all my life so this was an amazing experience.
+Very nice variety in play styles (ranger/warrior/assassin), and constant loots and upgrades made for a addictive gameplay loop.
+Side quest plots are pretty average.

   - Injustice 2 - Kids loved it.
 Nice single player campaign, but a bit short.

   - Watch Dogs 2 - It took me several attempts to get into this game.
 The open